Research Co-op Program

 Opportunities for continuing training and education

-The Institute offers a competitive doctoral program in network science.
-There are also undergraduate courses offered at NU that provide a foundation in network science.
-After your co-op at the Institute you could choose to take one of the undergraduate courses in network science or even choose to apply to our graduate program.
+The Institute offers a competitive Doctoral Program in Network Science as well as a Minor in Network Science.
+After your co-op at the Institute, you could choose to take one of the undergraduate courses for the Minor in network science or even choose to apply to our graduate program.
 We will be very happy to contribute to your scientific advancement and to also discuss possible future research collaborations.

 Program Deliverables